Digitale Events

 • What do you like best about working from home?

-• Do you prefer to start working early in the morning or late in the evening?
+• Do you prefer to start work early in the morning or do you prefer to start later and work late into the evening?

-• What's the most interesting thing within reach of your desks?
+• What is the most interesting thing within reach of your desks?

 • What is your earliest memory of the internet?